Cannabis Light Schedules: Vegetative Stage vs Flowering Stage

 The real answer is that it’s a matter of personal preference and also depends on what end result you’re looking for.
 There are two major considerations when choosing the right time to switch to 12/12, the age of the plant and the height of the plant:

-Height: A general rule is that your marijuana plant will double or triple in size during the flowering stage from the point where you first change over the light schedule to 12/12.
-Some plants will grow more, some will grow less, but a good rule of thumb is to change your light schedule over to flowering when your plants have reached half of their final desired height.
+Height: A general rule is that your marijuana plant will double in size during the flowering stage from the point where you first change over the light schedule to 12/12.
+Some plants can triple in size, some will grow less, but a good rule of thumb is to change your light schedule over to flowering when your plants have reached half of their final desired height.
 Bending, known as “LST” or “low stress training” can be used to control colas that get too tall.
 Simply bend too-tall colas down and away from the center of the plant.
 Some growers will even slightly break or “supercrop” branches to get them to bend at a 90 degree angle.
 For those growing in a small space, height may be the primary concern.
 However, there are many techniques available to grow a short, bushy weed plant or basically train your cannabis plant to grow into any shape you want.

 LST - low stress training involves bending over plants so they stay shorter